Will Power: 2013 season

 The 2013 season began very slowly for Power.
-In St. Petersburg, during a caution period, his car was run over by J. R. Hildebrand's, resulting in damage to both cars; Power was relegated to a 16th-place finish.
-In Barber, he finished 5th.
+In St. Petersburg, during a caution period, his car was run over by J. R. Hildebrand's, resulting in damage to both cars; Power was relegated to a sixteenth place finish.
+In Barber, he finished fifth.
 In São Paulo, a blown engine and fire on the front stretch forced him to end his day early.
 He was competitive in Indianapolis, but he was not a factor in the race.
 He was involved in a crash in Detroit that took out several other cars, yet he remained in the top ten in points.
 Things started to pick up after Mid-Ohio.
-In Sonoma, after Scott Dixon collided with one of his crew members, Dixon was forced to make a drive-through penalty, handing the lead of the race to Will Power.
-He led the next 12 laps en route to his first win of 2013.
-He again collided with Scott Dixon in Baltimore that ended up having the bad end for Dixon.
-In Houston on Saturday, Will Power and Scott Dixon battled all day until lap 64, when a slow pit stop cost him the win.
-Scott Dixon ended up winning that day.
-Power's teammate, Helio Castroneves, had troubles throughout the day.
+In Sonoma, after Scott Dixon collided with one of his crew members, Dixon was forced to make a drive-through penalty, handing the lead of the race to Power.
+He led the next twelve laps en route to his first win of 2013.
+He again collided with Dixon in Baltimore that ended up having the bad end for Dixon.
+In Houston on Saturday, Power and Scott Dixon battled all day until lap 64, when a slow pit stop cost him the win.
+Dixon ended up winning that day.
+Power's teammate, Hélio Castroneves, had troubles throughout the day.
 On Sunday, Power avenged Dixon, as he dominated the race and won over Dixon.
 However, the win was overshadowed by Dixon's teammate, Dario Franchitti, crashing on the final lap.
-Power won the season finale in Fontana to end 2013 on a hot streak, winning 3 out of the last 5 races.
-He finished 4th in points for the season.
+Power won the season finale in Fontana to end 2013 on a hot streak, winning three out of the last five races.
+He finished fourth in points for the season.

 2014 season

 Power won the 2014 season-opener in St. Petersburg after passing pole-sitter Takuma Sato (2017 Indianapolis 500 winner) on lap 31.
 However, controversy arose during the race when, with 28 laps remaining, Power seemed to slow down, bunching the field and causing Jack Hawksworth to crash into Marco Andretti.

-In Long Beach, after some controversy between him and Simon Pagenaud, he finished 2nd behind Mike Conway.
+In Long Beach, after some controversy between him and Simon Pagenaud, he finished second behind Mike Conway.
 At Barber, mistakes cost him a shot at victory lane.
 In the GP of Indianapolis, a pit road penalty cost him a win.
 In the Indianapolis 500, he was merely a factor in the race.
-In the first of 2 races at Detroit, Power battled hard with Graham Rahal in the closing laps but came home with the victory for hometown Roger Penske, his team owner.
+In the first of two races at Detroit, Power battled hard with Graham Rahal in the closing laps but came home with the victory for hometown Roger Penske, his team owner.
 The second day, his teammate won.
-At Texas, again a pit road penalty cost him yet another trophy, but he rallied back to finish 2nd in a dramatic finish.
+At Texas, again a pit road penalty cost him yet another trophy, but he rallied back to finish second in a dramatic finish.

 In the final race at Fontana, Power drove on to finish in ninth and won his first IndyCar championship, 62 points ahead of Hélio Castroneves in the standings.
 Power broke down in tears as he stood on the championship podium.